littleblackfish/FAMES-Taperer-v0/README.md

 The PLC component is implemented in IEC 61131-3 structured text via Parker's proprietary IDE (PAM 1.4), using PLCopen motion control function blocks.
 While it is separate and self contained, dumps of the [PAM project](PLC/taperer.projectarchive) and a functional motor controller [configuration](PLC/pd04_config.txt) are contained in this repository for reference.

 The main body of the software is implemented in Node-RED.
 It talks to the PLC component over OPC-UA and to phidgets via the node-red-contrib-phidget22 library through a phidget22networkserver instance running on the same machine.
-Graphical interface is implemented using the node-red-dashboard library.
+Graphical interface is implemented using [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard).

 The dashboard provides the user with real time controls and visulalization of the most recent readings.
 Raw sensor readings are also pushed into an influxdb database for offline analysis.

+Only software prerequisites are [phidget22networkserver](https://www.phidgets.com/docs/Phidgets_Drivers#Operating_Systems_Drivers) and Docker.

 ## Startup